influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/outputs/to.md

 ### fieldFn
 Function that takes a record from the input table and returns a record.
-For each record from the input table, `fieldFn` returns an record that maps the output field key to the output value.
+For each record from the input table, `fieldFn` returns a record that maps the output field key to the output value.
 Default is `(r) => ({ [r._field]: r._value })`